ayus1234/Neural-Style-Transfer/README.md

 ## Notes

-- The process may take several minutes depending on your hardware
+- The process may take several minutes depending on your hardware.
-- For best results, use images of similar sizes
+- For best results, use images of similar sizes.
-- Higher resolution images will require more memory and processing time
+- Higher resolution images will require more memory and processing time.
 - Supported image formats: JPG, PNG, BMP

 ## License